dictyBase/Migration/deployment/argoevents.md

 purpose of this Dockerfile is to print the JSON to the console, but it shows how this can be set up to later work with more complex use cases.

+This example is set up for two repositories -- `dicty-stock-center` and `dicty-frontpage`.
+For each repo, you need to go through the following process:

+1) Add the event as a dependency.
+Remember, the name format is `gateway-name:event-source-name`.
+2) Create a new `dependencyGroup` for that individual repo.
+Note that you cannot use hyphens in the `name` value (hence why this uses `dictystockcenter` instead of `dicty-stock-center`).
+3) Update the `circuit` value to include this new group name.
+The `circuit` is set up so the workflow is triggered when the circuit resolves to true.
+In this case, when there is a new commit to either of the `dicty-stock-center` or `dicty-frontpage` repos, the circuit is true.
+4) Add a new `template` for that particular group.
+Follow the format below and modify accordingly.
+In this example, we trigger the workflow `when all` of the `dictyfrontpage` events are resolved.
+Same with `dictystockcenter`.

+This will have to be done with every repo we need to monitor, so this will ultimately be a very large config file.

 - Create a new yaml file (`github-sensor.yaml`).

 ```yaml